enabledhq/enabledhq.github.io/_posts/2018-03-09-january-news-round-up-technology-design-business.md

 date: '2018-03-09 12:21 +1030'
 published: false
 title: 'January News Round-up: Technology, Design, Business '
+description: >-
+  What’s been happening in January 2018: roundup of news on technology, innovation, business, design and inside Enabled.
+meta-description: >-
+  What’s been happening in January 2018: roundup of news on technology, innovation, business, design and inside Enabled.
+excerpt: >-
+  What’s been happening in January 2018: roundup of news on technology, innovation, business, design and inside Enabled.
+What’s been happening in January 2018: >- roundup of news on technology, innovation, business, design and inside Enabled.
+author:
+  - linh
+main-category: news
+categories:
+  - news
 ---
 A hand-picked selection of news and articles worth reading this month.